saturncloud/Bodo-examples/README.md

 # Bodo Examples

 Welcome to Bodo examples!

-## Install required packages

-First make sure you have Bodo [installed](https://docs.bodo.ai/latest/source/installation_and_setup/index.html).

-Other packages that are required to run the data generation scripts, `pandas_datareader` and `scikit-learn`:

-	conda install -c conda-forge pandas-datareader
-	conda install -c conda-forge scikit-learn
+These are adapted from the [bodo.ai example repository](https://github.com/Bodo-inc/Bodo-examples).

 ## Examples and corresponding data generation